Saturday morning crash in Bristol, Va. results in no injuries

-BRISTOL, Va. - A tractor-trailer truck ran off U.S. Interstate 81 early Saturday morning causing no injuries, a news release from the Virginia State Police states.
+BRISTOL, Va. — A tractor-trailer truck ran off Interstate 81 early Saturday morning, causing no injuries, a news release from the Virginia State Police states.

-A tractor-trailer was travelling southbound early Saturday when it ran off the road, struck wall and then struck the bridge overpass.
+A tractor-trailer was traveling southbound when it ran off the road, struck a wall and then struck the bridge overpass.
 The vehicle came to rest partially hanging off the overpass.

-At 6:14 a.m. the VSP responded to the single-vehicle crash on Interstate 81 at the Exit 7 overpass to Old Airport Road.
-The 32-year-old male driver from Washington, D.C., who was not named was not injured in the crash the news release states.
+At 6:14 a.m. the VSP responded to the single-vehicle crash at the Exit 7 overpass to Old Airport Road.
+The 32-year-old male driver from Washington, D.C., who was not named, was not injured in the crash, the news release states.

 The crash remains under investigation.
 Charges are pending.